nikita-kit/nikita-css/README.md

 (This list is not intended to be exhaustive.)

+Someone said: »Preprocessors do not output bad code.
+Bad developers do.« That's why it's important to have a common ruleset.
+If you work in a team with other frontend developers you get the following benefits: maintainability, scalability, efficiency, you avoid conflicts from the beginning and last but not least you save time for the finer things. :)

+#### Syntax

 I'm using SCSS-syntax because it's valid CSS and more expressive in my eyes.

+#### Order of definition

+If you have a consistent order of definition, everybody can scan the code on first sight.

 __List media queries first__